v1ggs/gulp-website-builder/gulp-wsb/build-modules/filecopy/README.md

 > Everything is configurable.

-Configuration files (`config.js`) are commented for explanations, which should be enough for those familiar with Gulp and JavaScript.
+Configuration files (`config.js`) are commented for explanations, which should be fine for most people familiar with Gulp and JavaScript.

 ## INSTALLATION